Skip to main content

 Does Virginia Medicaid cover dental care for seniors?

-Yes, if the senior is enrolled in Virginia Medicaid.
+Yes, if the senior is enrolled in full-benefit Virginia Medicaid.
 Cardinal Care Smiles covers many adult dental services, including exams, cleanings, fillings, root canals, gum care, dentures, extractions, and oral surgery.
+Some limits and prior approval rules may apply.

 Are dental grants paid directly to Virginia seniors?